Stranded silicon wire 26AWG

 These wires are particularly popular in wearable projects because they are extremely soft and flexible.
 The wires with PVC insulation are not always able to adapt to all these curves and reversals required by the wearable projects... the wires with silicone insulations will be very comfortable there.

-Supplied in sections of 2 meters of red wire.
+Supplied in sections of 2 meters of black wire.
 This wire is multi-stranded in 26AWG, the outer diameter of the cable is 1.5mm.

 What is this AWG?